 Bioaccumulation can occur when the body stores a substance in areas from which it’s harder to get rid of things.
 Whether this occurs depends on the characteristics of the individual substance, like whether it’s water or fat-soluble.

 There’s a wide range of different detox approaches, including fasting, selectively eating only certain types of food, and selectively avoiding certain foods.
-Non-dietary approaches include chelation therapy, use of saunas, ear candling, and colon cleanses.
+Non-dietary approaches include chelation therapy, the use of saunas, ear candling, and colon cleanses.

 While certain compounds have been shown to help remove harmful metals in animal studies, it’s unclear if that’s relevant to humans at the amounts that we’re typically exposed to.
-Research in humans just doesn’t seem to have happened.

 Yet detoxes sound like a good idea if you don’t think about any of the nuts and bolts.
 That reasonableness on an intuitive level has made companies in the alternative health industry some serious dollars.
 Because who needs proof something works if your mind a) thinks it should work, and b) wants it to work.
 With generally low levels of scientific literacy, pseudoscience may even be more palatable to the general populace than actual science.